xapi-project/xapi-project.github.io/xapi/futures/ocfs2/ocfs2.md

     be NULL.
   - `left: Date`: if not 1/1/1970 this means the time at which the host left the cluster.
+  - `maintenance_required: Bool`: this is true when the Host believes the cluster needs to be placed into maintenance mode.
 - add field `Host.memberships: Set(Ref(Membership))`
 - extend enum `vdi_type` to include `o2cb_statefile` as well as `ha_statefile`
+- add method `Pool.enable_o2cb` with arguments
+  - in: `heartbeat_sr: Ref(SR)`: the SR to use for global heartbeats
+  - in: `configuration: Map(String,String)`: available for future configuration tweaks
+  - Like `Pool.enable_ha` this will find or create the heartbeat VDI, create the `Cluster` entry and the `Membership` entries.
+All `Memberships` will have `maintenance_required=true` reflecting the fact that the desired cluster state is out-of-sync with the actual cluster state.
-- add method `Membership.create`
+- add method `XenAPI:Membership.enable`
   - in: `self:Host`: the host to modify
   - in: `cluster:Cluster: the cluster.
-  add method `Membership.destroy`
+- add method `XenAPI:Membership.disable`
   - in: `self:Host`: the host to modify
   - in: `cluster:Cluster`: the cluster name.
 - add a cluster monitor thread which
-    - watches the `Host.memberships` field and calls `Membership.create` and
+    - watches the `Host.memberships` field and calls `Plugin:Membership.create` and
-      `Membership.destroy` to keep the local cluster software up-to-date when any host changes its configuration
+      `Plugin:Membership.destroy` to keep the local cluster software up-to-date when any host in the pool changes its configuration
-    - calls `Cluster.query` after an `create` or `destroy` to see whether the SR needs maintenance
+    - calls `Plugin:Cluster.query` after an `Plugin:Membership:create` or
+      `Plugin:Membership.destroy` to see whether the
+      SR needs maintenance
     - when all hosts have a last start time later than a `Membership` record's `left` date, deletes the `Membership`.
-- modify `Pool.join` to resync with the master's `Host.memberships` list.
+- modify `XenAPI:Pool.join` to resync with the master's `Host.memberships` list.
-- modify `Pool.eject` to
+- modify `XenAPI:Pool.eject` to
   - enter maintenance mode
-  - call `Membership.destroy` in the cluster plugin
+  - call `Membership.destroy` in the cluster plugin to remove every other host from the local configuration
-  - remove the `Host` metadata
+  - remove the `Host` metadata from the pool
   - set `Membership.left` to `NOW()`

 A Cluster plugin called "o2cb" will be added which

-- on `Cluster.remove`
+- on `Plugin:Membership.destroy`
   - comment out the relevant node id in cluster.conf
   - set the 'needs a restart' flag
-- on `Cluster.add`
+- on `Plugin:Membership.create`
   - if the provided node id is too high: return an error.
 This means the cluster needs to be rebooted to free node ids.
   - if the node id is not too high: rewrite the cluster.conf using the "online" tool.
-- on `Cluster.start`: find or create a VDI with `type=o2cb_statefile`;
+- on `Plugin:Cluster.start`: find or create a VDI with `type=o2cb_statefile`;
   add this to the "static-vdis" list; `chkconfig` the service on.
 We will use the global heartbeat mode of `o2cb`.
-- on `Cluster.stop`: stop the service; `chkconfig` the service off;
+- on `Plugin:Cluster.stop`: stop the service; `chkconfig` the service off;
   remove the "static-vdis" entry; leave the VDI itself alone
 - keeps track of the current 'live' cluster.conf which allows it to
   - report the cluster service as 'needing a restart' (which implies we need maintenance mode)

-TODO: finding or creating the VDI here is racy
+Summary of differences between this and xHA:

+- we allow for the possibility that hosts can join and leave, without necessarily taking the whole cluster down.
+In the case of `o2cb` we should be able to have `join` work live and only `eject` requires maintenance mode
+- rather than write explicit RPCs to update cluster configuration state we instead use an event watch and resync pattern, which is hopefully more robust to network glitches while a reconfiguration is in progress.

 Managing xhad
 =============